 Street food is undoubtedly one of the most familiar staples of Thai culture.
-The varieties of street food vary by region around the country, giving visitors endless options to choose from as they travel.
+The varieties of street food vary by region around the country, giving visitors endless options to choose.

 Cost is another key reason why street food remains one of the most practical options for eating in Thailand.
 Sourcing local ingredients and preparing meals at home can easily cost far more than ordering a meal on the street, most of which range from just 30-70 Baht.

-The prevalence of street food in Thailand has made way for many of the Kingdom’s annual food festivals; such as, the Vegetarian Food Festival (Tesakan Kin Je), which showcases plant-based food that has been adapted to Thai cuisine.
+The prevalence of street food in Thailand has made way for many of the Kingdom’s annual food festivals; such as, the Vegetarian Food Festival which showcases plant-based food.
 Additionally, most night markets have sections dedicated entirely to chowing down on the large variety of street food being offered.

 In recent years, street food has begun to graduate from being small mom-and-pop pushcarts to joining the ranks of the MICHELIN guide.
-The most notable street food chef in Thailand is the two-time MICHELIN star recipient and master of the crab omelette, Bangkok’s street food chef Supinya ‘Jay Fai’ Junsuta.
 However, since she received her accolades from MICHELIN and beyond, several other street food vendors have also been given recognition.

 In addition, city like Phuket was the first city in Southeast Asia recognized By UNESCO as the Creative City of Gastronomy.
 Besides beautiful beaches, one of the best things about Phuket is its food culture.
-Food lovers can get to know Southern Thai cuisine from local style: fresh seafood, strong fiery spices, farm-to-table crunchy vegetables to Micheline star and Micheline guide restaurants around the city.
+Food lovers can get to know Southern Thai cuisine from local style such as fresh seafood, strong fiery spices, farm-to-table crunchy vegetables to Micheline star and Micheline guide restaurants around the city.
 Southern Thai cuisine has been heavily influenced by the culinary preferences of its neighbors, particularly Malaysia and Indonesia.
-Phuket’s cuisine and local food (so-called ‘Baba Peranakan’ food) is the combination of many cultural food habits, whether they be Chinese, Malay or Thai.
+Phuket’s cuisine is one of the diversity of gastronomy.
+They are the combination of Chinese, Malay or Thai.

 Breakfast is a time when Phuket residents wake up and smell the strong coffee.
 Phuket’s people are known to drink dark roast old-school coffee, water-filtered black coffee traditionally brewed through a steep metal pot with a ‘sock’ filter, served with sweetened condensed milk or with pure fresh milk.
 This time-honoured morning ritual is usually accompanied by one of these dishes; Dim Sum, Roti (Thai pancake) topped with fried egg and served with variety of curry flavours.
 Try Micheline guide, Roti Chaofa, one of most popular Roti places in Phuket.